 Jayakumar Swamysree led the group through the project’s curriculum: Asanas, postures and poses; Pranayama, breathing techniques; Vinyasa, for flow and fitness; and Savasana, relaxation.

 If Savasana wasn’t enough to get some of the yogis relaxed, the sweeping desert scenery and stunning silence of Wadi Rum were sure to do the trick.

 Yoga in Jordan has since added slacklining – like tightroping except with a looser rope…and minus the circusy atmosphere – as well as hiking, kiting, and even sandsurfing to its programs in order to take full advantage of the giving environment.

 Yoga in Jordan has since added slacklining – like tight roping except with a looser rope…and minus the circusy atmosphere – as well as hiking, kiting, and even sand surfing to its programs in order to take full advantage of the giving environment.
-The experts have taken yoga teacher training from Rishikesh yoga club.

 For the typical yogi, class is held inside.
 For the person who joins an excursion with Yoga in Jordan, class is held amidst some of the most magnificent landscapes the Middle East has to offer.
 One can do the epic “warrior pose” in the place where Lawrence of Arabic arrived after his capture of Aqaba, or the “cobra pose” with the threat or the thrill, depending, of a snake slithering by.